Skip to content

 Ingredients and Substitutions

 • Greens – Romaine is a staple in a green goddess salad.
-In addition to this, I also added in some field greens, such as spring mix.
+In addition to this, I also add in some field greens, such as spring mix.
 You can also use microgreens in this.

 How to Make a Green Goddess Salad